Flumanuck/Shantae-Tracker/README.md

 ## Description

-This is a website that allows the user to track what Shantae merchadise items they have and do not have by compiling them in a list.
+This is a website that allows the user to track what official Shantae merchandise they have and do not have by compiling them in a list.
 (Note that this is only a proof of concept and merchandise will be added to it periodically)
 Your information will be logged and stored on your local computer.

 ## Installation